Hide messageView More

 I should try to practice telling myself that I am safe now.

-A girl stands with her mouth open and her hands on her stomach and says,
+A woman meditating with her legs crossed and her hands on her chest and stomach.

 I should also try to practice ways to stay calm.